Effective Kotlin Item 56: Consider using groupingBy instead of groupBy

 aggregate, which is very similar to

 reduce.
 It iterates over all the elements and aggregates for each key.
-Its operation has 4 parameters: key of the current element; accumulator (also per element) or
+Its operation has 4 parameters: the key of the current element; an accumulator (also per element) or

-null for the first element with this key; reference to the element; boolean, which shows if this element is the first element for this key.
+null for the first element with this key; a reference to the element; and a boolean, which is true if this element is the first element for this key.
 This is how our last problem can be solved using

-groupBy function is part of many collection processing processes.
+groupBy function is part of many collection processing operations.
 It is convenient to use as it returns a

 Map that has plenty of useful functions.
 Its alternative is